motherduckdb/sql-tutorial/3_sql-and-python.md

 ### Checking back in on Marimo

 If you haven't yet saved your notebook, perhaps now is a good time to do so.
 Give it a name on the top of your file, and then click the save icon (it should be highlighted yellow).
 When we drop back to the github codespace, we can see that the `.py` file has been created for us, and if you inspect the file you will notice - its just a python script!
-This means we can (1) source control it easily and (2) run it as a python script whenever want.
+This means we can (1) source control it easily and (2) run it as a python script whenever we want.

 You will also noticed that it uses `mo.sql` for sql cells - this a function in the marimo library that lets us get that nice sql interaction baked into python.